 FHA loans are government-insured loans through the U.S. Department of Housing and Urban Development, also called HUD.
 FHA loans offer an excellent start to first-time home buyers, with options such as a low down payment or a low closing cost option.
 Quick Facts:

 -Your own personal savings are not required to pay down payment or closing costs.
 Gift funds may be used instead

 -You can buy an existing home, or build a new one

 An escrow account is a separate account that holds funds for the purpose of paying bills such as homeowner’s insurance and property taxes.
 The lender collects the funds to be deposited into the account each month along with your monthly payment and then pays the bills for you when they come due.
 By taking the annual amounts charged for homeowner’s insurance, property taxes and other annually paid items and dividing them by 12, a payment amount is determined and is added to your monthly principal and interest payment.
 Spreading the cost of these expenses over 12 months makes it easier for you to budget those expenses and you won’t have to come up with additional cash when bills are due.
 For some loans, escrow accounts are a requirement.

 Your mortgage payment due date is listed on your monthly billing statement or coupon.
 A late charge is assessed if the payment has not been received and processed by the date noted.
 It is very important that you establish and maintain good credit by making sure your payment reaches us by the due date each month.
 Late payments can affect your credit record.

-Connect with a Union Home Plus™ Advisor and they can walk you through the process, quickly and privately, on the phone or in person.
+Just Click Here to Connect with our Union Home Plus™ U-CAN Preferred Lender and they can walk you through the process, quickly and privately, on the phone or in person.